rob-crowther/toyga/README.md

 representing low-pass filters are `simulate`d using an external circuit simulator.
 The simulator runs an AC analysis and toyga generates new circuits to minimize the maximum attenuation in the pass band and maximize the minimum attenuation in the stop band.
 If `pre_seed` is altered to `pre_seed = True`, the population will be seeded with one or more-existing circuits.
-In the same directory as toyga, you must symlink `sim` to an external circuit simulator.

 A `Population` holds `population_size` `Circuit`s.
 When the `simulate` generator of a `Population` is iterated over, the `score` and `simulate` methods of each `Circuit` in the `Population` are